-a teenage girl on her phone in a coffee shop
+a girl on her phone in a restaurant

 As a parent, educator, or concerned adult, you’ve likely witnessed the pervasive influence of social media on today’s youth.
 The digital landscape has transformed how adolescents communicate, socialize, and perceive themselves and others.
 While social platforms offer unprecedented connectivity, they also present unique challenges to mental health and well-being.
 Understanding this critical issue is essential for supporting the next generation’s mental wellness in an increasingly connected world.